JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Extended Evaluation Details

-\paragraph{Label generation.} Silver relevance labels (approximately 29K query–document pairs) are generated by computing skill overlap between query skill sets and job skill sets via the knowledge graph.
-A pair receives a positive label if the Jaccard similarity of canonicalized skill sets exceeds a threshold $\tau = 0.3$, with graph-expanded skills (depth-2 traversal) included in the overlap computation.
-To calibrate these silver labels, we manually annotate a small gold set: for each dev and test query, one clearly relevant and one clearly irrelevant job are verified by two annotators, yielding inter-annotator agreement of $\kappa \approx 0.85$ (Cohen's kappa).
+\textbf{Label generation.} Silver relevance labels (~29K query–document pairs) are generated by computing skill overlap via the knowledge graph.
+A pair is positive if the Jaccard similarity of canonical skill sets exceeds threshold $\tau=0.3$, including depth-2 graph-expanded skills.
+A small gold set is manually annotated: for each dev and test query, one relevant and one irrelevant job verified by two annotators, with inter-annotator agreement $\kappa \approx 0.85$ (Cohen's kappa).

-\paragraph{Skill-disjoint splits.} The 30 queries are partitioned into train (10), dev (10), and test (10) splits such that the canonical skill sets across splits are maximally disjoint.
-Specifically, a greedy set-cover assignment minimizes skill overlap between splits, resulting in approximately 60\% of test-split skills being unseen in the train split.
-This design forces systems to generalize beyond memorized skill co-occurrences—a critical requirement for real-world deployment where new skills and job categories emerge continuously.
+\textbf{Skill-disjoint splits.} The 30 queries are split into train (10), dev (10), and test (10) so canonical skill sets are maximally disjoint.
+A greedy set-cover assignment minimizes skill overlap, leaving ~60\% of test-split skills unseen in training.
+This forces generalization beyond memorized skill co-occurrences, vital for real-world deployment with emerging skills and job categories.